chaoss/augur/docs/dev-guide-pt1.md

 ### Should I create a new .py file?

-If your python function uses a new data source, create a new python file.
+If your python function uses a new data source, create a new Python file.
 If you use an already implemented data source, create your new functions under that file.

 #### Adding a new .py file